nukkerone/nextjs-stripe-firebase/README.md

 - Update pages/api/auth/[...nextauth].js to use Google as provider

+- Use firebase adapter to store user in db, but also add strategy jwt to pages/api/auth/[...nextauth].js.
+To use firebase adapter, I also needed firebase admin and a service account. https://authjs.dev/reference/adapter/firebase

 - Add nextauth env variables (URL and SECRET)

 - Add middleware to restrict routes based on auth